scriptotek/library-visualization/_episodes/03-temporal-visualization.md

 >
 > Let’s create these three columns.
 >
 > 1. First, we are going to prepare the receiving week column.
-Go to the last column (`S`), and type the following formula in the second row: `=WEEKNUM(M2)`.
+Go to the last column (`N`), and type the following formula in the second row: `=WEEKNUM(L2)`.
 The cell should now show a `2`.
 >
 > 2. Select the cell containing the formula and copy it (ctrl+c).
-Now select the whole column by clicking on the `S` column header, and paste the formula (ctrl+v).
+Now select the whole column by clicking on the `N` column header, and paste the formula (ctrl+V).
 Verify that the week numbers are indeed visible in the whole column. (you can do this by, for example, selecting the entire column, clicking on the `Data` tab in the main menu, and selecting `Filter`.
-Then go to the first cell of column S and click on the arrow pointing down, this will show the unique values).
+Then go to the first cell of column `N` and click on the arrow pointing down, this will show the unique values).
 >
 > 3. Write the title of the column in the first row (where it says `#VALUE`):`Receiving weeknum`
 >
-> 4. Repeat this process in column `T`, and type the formula `=WEEKDAY(M2)`.
+> 4. Repeat this process in column `O`, and type the formula `=WEEKDAY(L2)`.
 Give it the title `Receiving weekday`.
 Now the rows should have a weekday number ranging from `1` to `7`.
 >
-> 5. Do the same in column `U`, and type the formula `=HOUR(M2)`.
+> 5. Do the same in column `P`, and type the formula `=HOUR(L2)`.
 Verify that all rows now have the correct values for the receiving hour.
 Give it the title `Receiving hour`.
 >
 > Now, we are ready to summarize our data in a pivot table.
 >